How to Take Your Dog Backpacking

 Human's best friend can be an excellent backpacking buddy!
 And now's the perfect time to start training your dog at home so you're both ready to hit the trail when parks and trails re-open.
 Sunnyvale merchandiser, Mercedes Mack has tons of backpacking experience with her dog Lulo and put together this guide for backpacking with your pup!

 Backpacking with dogs is really fun!
-Northern California has a bunch of backpacking and hiking trails you can enjoy with your pup both near and far (after the shelter-in-place of course).
-While we can't really go out and enjoy them now, it is a great time to get ready for it by researching and getting gear.
-And if your canine is comin' along, it's also the perfect time to train them!
+Northern California has a bunch of backpacking and hiking trails you can enjoy with your pup both near and far.
+It's always a great time to get ready bring 'em along by researching and getting gear.
+And when your canine is ready to come along, we've got some solid tips to train them and keep them safe!

 - Puppy backpack